 Vicore Pharma has completed a two-part Phase I study in healthy male volunteers and has thereby passed an important milestone in the company’s development.
-The results show that all the objectives in the two Phase I studies have been met; C21 is well tolerated, safe in high doses and exhibits consistent blood levels.
+The results show that all the objectives in the two Phase I studies have been met; VP01 is well tolerated, safe in high doses and exhibits consistent blood levels.
+In order to potentially detect a value-driving effect already in the Phase II study, Vicore will perform an extended Phase I study with VP01 with extended duration and increased dosing.
+The Phase IIa study in IPF patients will start during the second half of 2019.

-In addition, based on the exceptionally positive results for C21 in preclinical efficacy models, the company is planning on exploring the compound for serious diseases where fibrosis, inflammation and/or neuronal damage are significant aspects of the pathology.
-Diseases with orphan drug status are of particular interest to the company.
+In addition, based on the exceptionally positive results for C21 in preclinical efficacy models, the company is planning on exploring the compound for a second indication where fibrosis is a significant aspect of the pathology.

 Orphan drug designation